WHAT'S THE DIFFERENCE BETWEEN LEASING AND FINANCING A CAR?

 • Lease: The vast majority of the time, lease payments will be lower than loan (financing) payments because you only pay for the depreciation of the vehicle during the time of the lease, plus interest, rent charges, taxes, and fees.

-• Finance: Loan payments are usually higher than leasing, because you’re paying for the entire value of the car.
+• Finance: Loan payments are usually higher than leasing because you’re paying for the car's entire value.

 Early Termination